Friday the 13th Part 2: Critical response

+Contemporary

 Roger Ebert of the Chicago Sun-Times wrote that Friday the 13th Part 2 is "a cross between the Mad Slasher and Dead teenager genres; about two dozen movies a year feature a mad killer going berserk, and they're all about as bad as this one.
 Some have a little more plot, some have a little less.
 It doesn't matter."
-Ebert never wrote another print review for any Friday the 13th movies after that, finishing his 1/2-star review of Part 2 by writing "this review will suffice for the Friday the 13th film of your choice."
+He finished his 1/2-star review of Part 2 by writing "this review will suffice for the Friday the 13th film of your choice."
 Helen Verongos of The Clarion-Ledger wrote: "Friday the 13th Part 2 obviously does not pretend to be any more than it is, a cheap—dimestore cheap—thriller aimed at the adolescent market...
 It is designed to be predictable enough to make the average fourth-grader feel sharp-witted."

 The Dayton Journal Herald's Terry Lawson deemed the film a "special effects freak show for an audience immune to violence," and "exploitative and gratuitous."
 Jacqi Tully of the Arizona Daily Star praised the film's special effects, noting Jason as "effectively disgusting sight," and ultimately summarizing: "Gross is a pretty good way to describe it.
 Scary, bloody and violent come to mind, too.
 Also very effective."
 Howard Pousner of The Atlanta Constitution was less laudatory, deeming the return of the Jason Voorhees character as a "ludicrous arrangement... before you know it, eight more people have been murdered in virtually every manner: a neck sliced by barbed wire, a skull smashed, a jugular macheteed sic, a heart speared, et al."